startracex/godown/packages/godown/README.md

 ### Conditional import

-Under "development" condition, the template will not be compressed.
+Under "development" condition, codes and templates will not be compressed.